themuuln/auto-committer/README.md

 ## How it Works

 Auto-Committer is a GitHub Action that automates daily commits to your repository.
-Every day at a scheduled time, it creates a series of empty commits to keep your commit history fresh and active.
+Every three hours, it creates a series of empty commits to keep your commit history fresh and active.
 While the commits are empty and playful in nature, they serve as a motivational reminder to stay committed to your coding endeavors.

 ## Getting Started